How to write a solid pentest RFP: A guide for procurement

 Identifying potential red flags during the evaluation process is imperative to avoid pitfalls and ensure a robust cybersecurity partnership:

-Pentest partner red flags
+Pentest Request for Proposal red flags

 Conclusion